Project Management · Sydney

 How to choose a developer in Sydney

 Hire a team that understands agency and consultancy economics, not just task boards.
 Ask how they model project profitability and capacity, and how they make time logging easy enough that staff actually do it.
 A Sydney developer who works with professional-services firms will know that margin lives in the gap between estimated and actual effort.
-Connect the PM tool to a custom CRM for clients, accounting software for billing, and business intelligence dashboards from one team so projects connect to revenue.
+Connect the PM tool to a custom CRM for clients, accounting software for billing, and business intelligence (BI) dashboards from one team so projects connect to revenue.

 From kickoff to launch: the schedule